enwillyado/mbpoll/README.md

                     data to be written by two dashes ('--'). for example : mbpoll -t4:int /dev/ttyUSB0 -- 123 -1568 8974 -12
     General options :
-      -m #          mode (rtu or tcp, TCP is default) -a #          Slave address (1-255 for rtu, 0-255 for tcp, 1 is default) for reading, it is possible to give an address list
+      -q            quiet mode to get output as concise as possible -m #          mode (rtu or tcp, TCP is default) -a #          Slave address (1-255 for rtu, 0-255 for tcp, 1 is default) for reading, it is possible to give an address list